sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   > For your convenience, you can use the [developer documentation portal's GitHub organisation](https://github.com/sg-developer-portal) to host your documentation repositories.
   > Contact gds_developer_portal@tech.gov.sg to find out more.

-For collaboration with regards to the documentation's contents on GitLab's repositories, see below.
+For collaboration with regards to the documentation's contents on SHIP-HATS GitLab's repositories, see below.
 ### GitLab

-> Gitlab private repositories for personal and team accounts are [free of charge](https://sgts.gitlab-dedicated.com/).
+> SHIP-HATS GitLab's private/public repositories for personal and team accounts are [pricing doc](https://sgts.gitlab-dedicated.com/).

-If your documentation is maintained by a team, you can either:

-- Use a personal account and invite individual members/groups with minimum access of `developer`role.

-  This allows you to work on public and private repositories.

-  Any individual or group memebers with `developer` level access to the repository would be able to publish/unpublish that documentation from the documentation portal.
+- Only individual or group member with permission equal or higher than developer level access to the repository would be able to publish/unpublish that documentation from the documentation portal.

-  An example of an group repository's access configuration is shown below.
+  An example of an organisation repository's access configuration is shown below.
 In this example, only `Anbarasan` and `Andy Lam` have the rights to publish/unpublish the documentation from the documentation portal.

   ![GitLab group members repository access management screenshot](../assets/gitlab_group_repo_access.png)